EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Related Work

 Many other EBC data representations also have been proposed.
-The recent ERGO-12~\cite{zubic2023chaos} work has developed efficient image-like representations, achieving state-of-the-art object detection performance on the \texttt{Gen1} dataset.
+The recent ERGO-12 (Event Representation through Gromov-Wasserstein Optimization)~\cite{zubic2023chaos} work has developed efficient image-like representations, achieving state-of-the-art object detection performance on the \genOne dataset.
 Meanwhile, other approaches reformulate object detection as a three-dimensional (3D) problem by treating events as points in spatial-temporal space or discretizing them into voxel grids~\cite{gallego2020event}.
 While computationally heavier, these representations can preserve exact event timing, potentially enabling better handling of overlapping objects and complex motions.

-\paragraph{EBC Object Detection Architectures.}
+\subsection{EBC Object Detection Architectures}

 Once the data representation is selected, one can start to develop object detection algorithms.
 There are several families of object detection methods designed for particular data representations.